Amorphous7473/Terminal-Calculator/README.md

 # Usage
 To use this, you have to run this command

 Step 1.
-Clone the repo
+Clone the repo:
 git clone https://github.com/Amorphous7473/Terminal-Calculator

 Step 2.
-CD into the repo
+CD into the repo:
 cd Terminal-Calculator

 Step 3.
-Run the program
+Run the program:
 g++ calculator.cpp -o main && ./main

 Thank you.